Stage 4 Mesothelioma

 Palliative care describes treatment that relieves pain and increases comfort and well-being.

-Palliative care options for stage 4 mesothelioma include:
+Palliative care options for stage 4 mesothelioma cancer include:

-• Fluid removal: Doctors may perform a thoracentesis to drain fluid buildup in the chest cavity and around the lungs to make breathing easier.
+• Fluid drainage: Doctors may perform a thoracentesis to drain fluid buildup in the chest cavity and around the lungs to make breathing easier.
+Paracentesis can also be used to drain abdominal fluid buildup to help with swelling and appetite loss.

 • Medication: Doctors may prescribe medication such as morphine to help with pain management.